Streek/theme-vscode-vapor-gleam/README.md

 2. Type "Preferences: Color Theme"
 3. Select "Vapor Gleam" from the list

-## Screenshots

-*Add screenshots here showing the theme in action with different file types*

 ## Development

 To contribute or modify this theme: